xlink-network/xlink-docs/developers/contracts/btc-peg-in-v2-07a-agg.md

 - Location: `xlink/packages/contracts/bridge-stacks/contracts/btc-peg-in-v2-07a-agg.clar`
 - [Deployed contract]()

 This technical document provides a detailed overview of the contract responsible for managing the peg-in process when using non-ALEX liquidity aggregators.
 This allows users to trade tokens even when the pair isn't available in the ALEX AMM or is lacking liquidity.
 This contract enables the transfer of BTC from the Bitcoin network to the Stacks network in the form of aBTC.
-The contract's primary functionality is implemented through a series of public functions.
+The contract's primary functionality is implemented through the `finalize-peg-in-agg` function and its associated private functions.
 Let's review this core operation.

 ## Storage